octaviotron/zimbra/README.md

 This documentation is intended to have a full guide of how to install Zimbra (8.8.15 LTS) in a corosync/pacemaker Proxmox KVM cluster.
 It includes Stonith and Fencing configuration, as well as account Auto-Provision from external LDAP.

+## Foreword

+The community version of Zimbra (ZCS) does not provide clustering functions, there si no any information in the official documentation for doing mailbox clustering, there is a section dedicated to make multi-master LDAP but no for other zimlets.

+The the hack for achieving it, is to configure 3 GNU/Linux cluster nodes and add Zimbra services as a resource.
+Lucky, all zimbra files are in /opt/zimbra, so making this path as a floating mountpoint between nodes and ensuring no split-brain situation is possible (no more than one node reading and writing in this mountpoint) does the trick.

+## Architecture Design

 The entire schema is as following image:

 ![diagrama](imgs/Diagrama2.png)